Q: What happens if the Umbrella roaming client can’t connect to the server for IP Layer Enforcement?

 The information is downloaded to the local client and loaded into memory when the Umbrella roaming client is running.
 The information about which IP addresses are being routed is not kept on disk, only in memory.

 Although the IP Layer Enforcement feature comes bundled with the Umbrella roaming client software but is, in fact, a separate process running alongside the Umbrella roaming client.
 The primary purpose of the client-side process is to create an IPSec VPN tunnel using the built-in VPN client for the OS.
-In OS X, the built-in VPN is Raccoon and in Windows, it’s RASClient (or RRAS Client).
+In macOS, the built-in VPN is Raccoon and in Windows, it’s RASClient (or RRAS Client).

 Q: Once the Umbrella roaming client has the list of possibly suspicious IP addresses, what happens next?